 A bit large for feet smaller than size 7 or 8.
-Larger sizing causes them to roll or slide off feet during workouts.
+Larger sizing causes them to roll or slide off feet.

 Cotton and spandex material blend.
 Instep features an inspirational “happy” reminder.
 One-size, comfortable fit for women’s sizes 6-9 and men’s 4-8.
 Non-skid dots survive multiple washes and daily use.
 Popular with the elderly and new moms.
 Low, affordable price.